<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 How to avoid 86'ing

-1. Improve inventory management
+1. Sort out your inventory management

 The most common reason for 86ing is running out of ingredients.
 Tighten up your inventory tracking to avoid over-ordering or under-ordering.
 Implementing a POS (Point of Sale) system that links to your inventory can provide real-time updates, so you always know what’s available.
 This can help you predict trends and adjust stock levels to meet demand.

-3. Build better relationships with suppliers
+3. Build strong relationships with suppliers

-4. Optimize prep and storage
+4. Simplify your prep and storage

-5. Monitor customer preferences
+5. Keep on top of customer preferences

 Conclusion